Last updated on November 2nd, 2022 at 01:27 pm.

 We’ve got you covered from From St. Louis to Kansas City and from Columbia to the Ozark Mountains.
-Whether you enjoy a great corn maze, love visiting pumpkin patches or looking for the best fall festivals, here are 12 things to do in Missouri this October.
+Whether you enjoy a great corn maze, love visiting pumpkin patches or looking for the best fall festivals, here are 13 things to do in Missouri in October 2022.

 Fun Things to do in Missouri in October

 Here are 12 fun fall activities to keep you and the whole family occupied in October.
 We’ve included the best places to visit for pumpkin picking, special events, where to find the best haunted house and so much more!

 1. Republic Pumpkin Daze – in Republic – September 30 – October 1

 No one expects October to pass by without seeing pumpkins.
 The Republic Pumpkin Daze has expanded to a two-day event for 2022.
 This is no ordinary pumpkin event; it celebrates and showcases GIANT pumpkins.
 Beyond the pumpkins, vendors gather to show off fall arts and crafts, and families from all over Missouri and beyond gather to celebrate the harvest season.
 Get into the fall spirit of Ozark by visiting the pumpkin daze on the first Saturday of October.

 At this family event, you have all the best treats; from cotton candy to burgers.
 If you want to go home with a gourd or squash, the vendors lining up the streets will make it possible.

 2. Ozark Arts and Crafts Show – September 30 – October 2